-This document focuses on the disposal of invasive plant material after control work takes place and does not include information about invasive plant control.
+This document focuses on the disposal of invasive plant

+material after control work takes place and does not include A purple loosestrife invasion in Wethersfield, CT.
+Photo by Donna Ellis. information about invasive plant control.
 Once control activities have concluded, please use these general guidelines to dispose of invasive plant materials as safely and effectively as possible.
-Visit the website of the Connecticut Invasive Plant Working Group (www.hort.uconn.edu/cipwg), use other resources, or ask a gardening or landscape professional for advice and information on controlling invasive plants on your property.
+Visit the website of the Connecticut Invasive Plant Working Group (www.cipwg.uconn.edu), use other resources, or ask a gardening or landscape professional for advice and information on controlling invasive plants on your property.
 Additionally, remember that each situation is unique and this document is intended only as a basic guide.